The Home Defense Carbine

 An AR-15 carbine is among the best weapons available.
 We feel it is the best choice for most.
 It is hard to get a comparable carbine for less money, and most will cost far more.
 If you can afford an FN FS2000, go for it, but most will find the AR-15 far more affordable.

 We generally do not recommend an AK-47 or AK-74 style rifle for this purpose.
 Controls are archaic, they are less comfortable to shoot, and often more expensive to set up for mounting optics and accessories.
 The exception could be the Galil rifles, but even the Galil was an interim weapon that filled a gap for the IDF until they could be replaced with M16s and M4s.
-The currently available Galil rifles approach the price range of an AR-15.
+The currently available Galil rifles approach the price range of an AR-15, and are very heavy.

 There are SKS rifles everywhere in the US.
 While safety manipulation is better than the AK-47, there are other disadvantages with the SKS.
 Like the AK-47, it can, with practice, be used effectively despite these disadvantages.